Multiple Points of View: Read a Letter about Sojourner Truth

 EXAMINE THIS DOCUMENT

-In room 101, you studied a picture of abolitionist Sojourner Truth.
+In "Picture as a Message", you studied a picture of abolitionist Sojourner Truth.
 Now read part of a letter about her from someone who knew her well, Mary Stetson, a 14-year-old fellow member of the Northampton Association of Education and Industry.

 - What words can you make out?